-4.3 Internal Regulation formation.
+4.3 Internal Regulation (byelaws) formation.

-The first task of the Forest Management Group executive committee is to facilitate the development of internal regulations in a general assembly.
+- As an option this can be also done by community facilitators who have enough knowledge during the planning process and then they can outline key regulations and present to the community for discussion and further development & endorsement.
+The byelaws should cover leadership & management, protection including wild coffee and biodiversity, development and utilization aspects based on specific sites. - The first task of the Forest Management Group executive committee is to facilitate the development of internal regulations in a general assembly.
 These regulations specify the rules, roles and responsibilities of the Got community regarding forest management.
 See the guidance notes on the process of internal regulation formation and the format (See Annex 11)